Santec & Vissoni Faucets

 A large variety of handles are available.
 We counted 96 different handle styles offered by Santec, although not all handles will fit all faucets.
 Sixteen handle types are certified to comply with Americans with Disabilities standards (ANSI/ICC A117.1-2009) by ICC-ES (PMG-1130), and are suited for use by persons with physical limitations.
 Using these handles with any faucet on which they fit will convert the faucet to an ADA-qualified fixture.

 Some Santec/Vissoni faucets include embedded Swarovski crystals for that small additional touch of luxury.

-For the most part the faucets appear to be proprietary designs.
+Most faucets appear to be proprietary designs.
 While some are mundane, most are striking and visually unique, especially those in the Vissoni "families" (which is what the company calls its collections).
 Santec does not, however, own any design patents or identify its designers, and does not appear to have entered any of its designs in juried international competitions — all indicators we use in identifying true designer companies.
-We are still researching the source of Santec's designs.

 Designs range from traditional to very contemporary, and the Vissoni lineup has some handsome examples of Art Deco and Arts and Crafts design that would be at home in any period bath renovation.

 Bathroom collections include lavatory faucets, showers, tub fillers and bidet faucets for a well-coordinated look.
 There seems to be just one kitchen collection, in the Santec Designer Series, composed of four basic faucet models including two kitchen faucets, a bar/prep/pantry faucet and a pot filler.